 5. Work with an experienced 3PL.

 From sourcing carriers and managing customs to working between two languages and cultures, cross-border shipping is complex.
 A good 3PL can make it much simpler, and help you avoid mistakes of cross-border shipping.

-They will have relationships with thousands of carriers on both sides of the border, relationships with both through-trailer providers and transloading facilities, and experience dealing with customs brokers.
+They will have relationships with thousands of carriers on both sides of the border (including CTPAT-certified carriers with a strong record of security), relationships with both through-trailer providers and transloading facilities, and experience dealing with customs brokers.

-No matter what kind of freight you're shipping, or what you need, an experienced 3PL gives you all the cross-border solutions you need in one place.
+No matter what kind of freight you're shipping or your transportation needs, an experienced 3PL can craft the right cross-border solution for you.

 This Shipper Used an Experienced 3PL to Grow Their Cross-Border Business

-If you need expertise to help make your cross-border shipping easier, we can help.
+If you need expertise to help make shipping into or out of Mexico easier, we can help.

 Whether you need truckload, intermodal or LTL, our team of cross-border specialists will get you the coverage you need.